cjroehrig/crispyControllers/Games/Lotro/README.md

-# LotRO aniso-boxing crispyControllers/AutoHotKey configuration
+# LotRO multi-boxing crispyControllers/AutoHotKey configuration

 ## Overview
-This is a set of AutoHotKey scripts for aniso-boxing in LotRO with different classes.
-(Multi-boxing with all the same class is "iso-boxing";  Multi-boxing with different classes and roles is "aniso-boxing").
+This is a set of AutoHotKey scripts for multi-boxing in LotRO with different classes.
 It requires the crispyControllers framework.

-It lets you play immersively from within one full-screen window while controlling (in a limited fashion) another toon/class in a background window without breaking immersion by switching windows, etc.
+It lets you play from within one full-screen window while controlling (in a limited fashion) another toon/class in a background window without breaking immersion by switching windows, etc.

 It is symmetrical:  you can switch windows at any time to any of your other characters and control the others.